 Buying fresh-baked goods while grocery shopping not only smells enticing, it probably sounds more wholesome than its prepackaged counterparts.
-In truth, you could be paying $5 per loaf or more for artisanal bread or other baked goods filled with preservatives, hydrogenated oil and high-fructose corn syrup.
+In truth, you could be paying around $5 or more per loaf for artisanal bread or other baked goods that can be filled with preservatives, hydrogenated oil and high-fructose corn syrup.

 2. Baking Mix

-4. Bottled Water
+3. Bottled Water

-6. Shredded Cheese
+4. Shredded Cheese

-7. Name-Brand Coffee
+5. Name-Brand Coffee

 8. Endcap Items

 Just because something is on an endcap doesn’t make it a good buy.
 Although you might find items on sale there, know that some manufacturers pay money to the retailer to have a second display of their products.
 Venture down the aisle where the product is normally stocked, and compare prices before choosing endcap items.

 9. Energy Bars

 If you think energy bars are a healthier alternative to a candy bar, think again.
-A Cliff Bar has twice the amount of sugar and the same amount of fat as a Snickers bar, as well as 2.5 times the calories and more than three times as many carbs.
+A chocolate brownie PowerBar has 21 grams of sugar and 330 calories, while a Snickers bar has 27 grams of sugar and 250 calories.
 Buy almonds, nuts, dark chocolate chips and chopped dried fruit to make your own healthier snack mix.

-13. Energy Drinks
+10. Energy Drinks

-14. Eye-Level Items
+11. Eye-Level Items

-15. Non-Food Items
+12. Non-Food Items

-17. Salad Dressing
+13. Salad Dressing

-19. Frozen Veggie Dishes
+14. Frozen Veggie Dishes